dogweather/forkful/content/en/arduino/calculating-a-date-in-the-future-or-past.md

 ---
+title:                "Calculating a date in the future or past"
-title:                "Arduino recipe: Calculating a date in the future or past"
+html_title:           "Arduino recipe: Calculating a date in the future or past"
 simple_title:         "Calculating a date in the future or past"
 programming_language: "Arduino"
 category:             "Arduino"